JoyYuan-source/DFWCars.com/README.md

 Insert, Update, and Delete functions: The insert function enables internal users to add a car with detailed information: name of the car, year, price, manufacture, and image URL.
 Besides, we also created update function, where users can edit the information they entered before.

 Finally, delete function could be used to delete any car by administrator.
 Once the car is sold, the information related to this car will be automatically deleted from vehicle database and pasted to order database.
 However, due to security control, external users are not allowed to delete any cars.

+## Analytics
+● Market share - Users can visualize the different demand for a variety of car models ● Car recommendation  - Users can obtain recommendations on car models based on customers inputting features
+● Inventory management- Users have the opportunity to manage prices and inventory by visualizing customers demand ● Sellers map - Users can view dealerships’ locations on a map